maclandrol/profileNJ/README.md

         Gene tree in newick format.
 +  *--sep GENE_SEP*
         Gene-Specie separator for each leaf name in the genetree.
 The program will guess by default.
 But you should provide it
-+  *--spos SPOS*
++  *--spos {prefix,postfix}*
         The position of the specie name according to the separator.
+Supported option are prefix and postfix (default: prefix)
 +  *--cap*
         Capitalize the species name of the genetree leaves to match each species.
 Almost all functions are case sensitive.